Case study · UX design lead · Product strategy · User research

 Manager Mary

-"I'm here to keep everyone on track so that we meet our organization goals."
+“I’m here to keep everyone on track so that we reach our organization goals 💪”

 Core needs

-• Easy-to-use web builder she can update herself
+• Easy-to-use web builder so she can effortlessly update her organization’s pages as needed

 Frustrations

-• Confusing, tedious apps without a higher technical wheelhouse
+• Confusing, tedious applications that are difficult to understand without a higher technical wherewithal

 User flow